Step 1: Eligibility Requirements

 Step 6: Remember to Apply each year:

 You must apply for financial aid each year.
-You should complete your FAFSA each spring for the following fall and spring semesters.
+You should complete your FAFSA as early as October 1 rather than waiting until January 1.
 If you have a loan, you will need to complete a Loan Request Form each year.
 If you are receiving a scholarship, you will need to submit a scholarship application for the next year.

 *Study Abroad: Students that choose to participate in a study abroad program may be eligible to receive Financial Aid funding.
 Please contact the Financial Aid Office for further details.